Jumungus/IT5016-Research-Repository2/README.md

 <a href="pythonexample1"><img src="https://i.imgur.com/zPVDJes.png" title="pythonexample1" /></a>

 ### Arithmetic operations
-Below are some practical inputs, calculations and conversions in a python program I built.
+Below is a function I built demonstrating some practical inputs, calculations and conversions in a python.

 <a href="pythonexample2"><img src="https://i.imgur.com/yVLs1xK.png" title="pythonexample2" /></a>